Skip to main content

 CAP supports ICE’s enforcement and removal operations.
 It arrests and removes non-U.S. citizens who threaten U.S. communities.
 Its focus is to identify and remove imprisoned and convicted non-U.S. citizens at federal and state levels and those at large.

-Below are some of the government entities that administer immigration matters in the United States:
+Below are some of the government entities that administer immigration matters in the U.S.:

-U.S. Department of Homeland Security (DHS) — DHS is the main body that guards the U.S. against security threats.
+U.S. Department of Homeland Security (DHS) — DHS is the primary agency responsible for protecting the U.S. from security threats.
 The department has various roles.
 Included among them are the following:

 • Management of immigration law enforcement